mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 Puts a threshold filter over the brush mask.
 This can be used for brush like strokes, but it also makes for good pixel art brushes.

 Strength
-    Controls the threshold, and can be controled by the sensors below.
+    Controls the threshold, and can be controlled by the sensors below.
 Softness
     Controls the extra non-fully opaque pixels.
 This adds a little softness to the stroke.